blondedman/space-invaders/README.md

 - classic Space Invaders gameplay
 - score and shooting accuracy display
 - round-based progression (aliens respawn each round, speed increases)
+- additional random power-ups including slow bullets, homing bullets and shield
-- controls: A/D or LEFT/RIGHT arrows to move, SPACE to shoot, ENTER to restart
+- controls: A/D or LEFT/RIGHT arrows to move, SPACE to shoot, ENTER to restart, ESC to pause